Scriptwritng and Academic CV for James Fitzmaurice

 Feel free to write to me for information about these forthcoming professional meetings.

 - Society of Renaissance Studies, University of Sheffield, 3 to 5 July.
-One or two sessions.
+Two sessions.

 Other Research and Teaching Posts

 - Senior Visiting Research Fellow, Gonville and Caius College, Cambridge University, 1996.

 - Cavendish and Shakespeare: Interconnections, co-editor with Katherine Romack, Aldershot: Ashgate Press, 2006.
 A collection of essays.

 - The Sociable Letters of Margaret Cavendish.
 A critical edition that includes contextual material from the Cavendish family.
 Peterborough, Canada: Broadview Press, 2004.

 - Major Women Writers of Seventeenth-Century England, Ann Arbor: The University of Michigan Press, 1997.
 A modern-spelling, scholarly edition suitable for classroom use.
 Fitzmaurice: General editor; author of introduction.
 Sections edited by Fitzmaurice: The Rover by Aphra Behn (complete) and Sociable Letters by Margaret Cavendish (selections).
 With: Josephine Roberts (textual editor).
 Section editors: James Fitzmaurice, Josephine Roberts, Eugene Cunnar, Nancy Gutierrez, and Carol Barash.
 Pp. 408.
 Numerous reprintings.

 Selected Journal Articles and Book Chapters